-The Council will continue to fund the Portobello Business Centre to offer business advice and support to residents wishing to start up businesses and to existing businesses in the Borough.
+- The Council will continue to fund the Portobello Business Centre to offer business advice and support to residents wishing to start up businesses and to existing businesses in the Borough. - The Council's current planning policy is to protect local shops and encourage a mix of uses in principle shopping centres.
+The Council currently owns 110 retail units let to provide local shopping opportunities.